-- A copy of the national ID card for authorised signatory (company’s legal representative)
+- A copy of the national ID card for the authorised signatory (company’s legal representative)

 - Soft copy of the company’s own tenancy contract and special terms and conditions with a printed hard copy of it signed by the authorised signatory

-Once the account is opened, additional documents will need to be submitted including the tenancy forms, details of the tenant, copies of valid Emirates ID and so on.
+Once the account is opened, additional documents need to be submitted, including the tenancy forms, details of the tenant, copies of valid Emirates ID, etc.

 Tawtheeq Contract fees

-Unlike the Ejari in Dubai which has a one-off cost for renters, the fees vary slightly.
+Unlike the Ejari in Dubai, which has a one-off cost for renters, the fees vary slightly.
 There are no fees to open a new account or registration of the existing tenancy contracts.
-However, for a new registering of leasable property contract, some charges are applicable.
+However, for the new registration of a leasable property contract, some charges are applicable.

-Here is the list of Tawtheeq fees based on the services
+Here is the list of Tawtheeq fees based on their services:

-- AED 1,000 to initially register data about a leasable property plus AED 5 for each leasable unit.
+- AED 1,000 to initially register data of a leasable property plus AED 5 for each leasable unit.